Looking ahead to retirement, many people aspire to spend their ‘twilight years’ living in a bungalow.

 The word ‘bungalow’ is an Indian one, meaning a house in the Bengali style – a detached single-storey dwelling usually with a wide veranda and typically built for the British living in India in the days of the Raj.
-Or you could believe the other version… that the builder putting up the first one ran out of bricks after the ground floor and said to himself: “Never mind, I’ll just bung a low roof on it!”
+Or you could believe the other version… that the builder ran out of bricks after the ground floor and said to himself: “Never mind, I’ll just bung a low roof on it!”

 Bungalows are also in short supply.
 House builders will always favour a design which brings them the maximum return on their investment and that invariably means building upwards.
 A multi-storey house offers more rooms on a smaller plot, which is a two-time winner for a developer; less outlay on the land and more return on investment per room.

 So like anything that’s in short supply, bungalows command a price premium.
 You might struggle to find a bungalow for sale in your desired area, or one that suits your needs, and even if you do, you’ll be paying more per square foot of accommodation than you would in a conventional two or three-story home.